automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_7/README.md

 If you don't have slack or don't need slack messages feel free to simply remove this building block.

+Optional you can disable via **"sendslackmessagesforignored": "false"** to not send out slack messages for S3 buckets that are violating the policy but are ignored via the **bucketIgnoreList**.
+By default this is configured to **true**.

-### Configuration of the Remediation block
+### Configuration of the Remediation

-The Remediation block will only be triggered if the configuration dotheremediation of the LaceworkConfig is configured with true.
+The AutoRemediation is disabled if you import the map.
+It will only be triggered if the configuration **dotheremediationviacli** or **dotheremediationviaobject** of the LaceworkConfig is configured with true.
 Before enabling this we recommend the following:

 1. Create a test S3 bucket that is violating the compliance rule for LW_S3_7
 2. Make sure that you put all the S3 buckets that should not be auto remediated into the bucketIgnoreList of the LaceworkConfig.
 3. To be even more sure we recommend to configure a suppression setting for the LW_S3_6 compliance check within the Lacework platform to ignore the S3 bucket.
 Otherwise the ignored Buckets will create additional Events and Alerts within Lacework.

-The Remediation block will Auto Remediate by using the following AWS CLI command that will put the ACL back into private mode, which means only the owner will be able to list and write on Objects and read and write on the Bucket ACL:
+If you configure the **dotheremediationviacli** settings to **true** the Remediation via CLI block will Auto Remediate by using the following AWS CLI command that will put the ACL back into private mode, which means only the owner will be able to list and write on Objects and read and write on the Bucket ACL:

 ```
 aws s3api put-bucket-acl --bucket <YOURBUCKETNAME> --acl private